durrantlab/molmoda/src/Plugins/HOW_TO_MAKE_A_PLUGIN.md

 #### `userArgs` (:property) <a id="userArgs"></a>

 The user arguments (plugin parameters) that the end user can specify.
 This component property is required.
- Type: `FormElement[]`.  `FormElement` is defined in [FormFullInterfaces.ts, line 18](https://git.durrantlab.pitt.edu/jdurrant/biotite-suite/-/blob/main/src/UI/Forms/FormFull/FormFullInterfaces.ts#L18).
+ Type: `UserArg[]`.  `UserArg` is defined in [FormFullInterfaces.ts, line 19](https://git.durrantlab.pitt.edu/jdurrant/biotite-suite/-/blob/main/src/UI/Forms/FormFull/FormFullInterfaces.ts#L19).

 ### Optional Properties